rmarkello/pypmi/docs/api.rst

 guide <usage>` for more information on how to best implement these functions in your own workflows.

-.. contents:: **List of modules**
-   :local:

 .. _ref_datasets:

-:mod:`pypmi.datasets` - Dataset fetchers and loaders
+:mod:`pypmi` - Dataset fetchers and loaders
 ------------------------------------------------------

-.. automodule:: pypmi.datasets
+.. automodule:: pypmi
    :no-members:
    :no-inherited-members:

-.. currentmodule:: pypmi.datasets
+.. currentmodule:: pypmi

-Functions for downloading datasets from the PPMI database:
+Functions for listing and downloading datasets from the PPMI database:

 .. autosummary::
    :template: function.rst